cloudcoderdotorg/progsnap-spec/spec-0.1-dev.md

 <sup>&dagger;</sup> The `start` field is only required for "insert" and "delete" edits; it may be omitted for "fulltext" edits

 <sup>&Dagger;</sup> `snapids` is a list of unique identifiers (encoded as a JSON array of *Int* values) indicating one or more *snapshots*.
 A snapshot consists of one or more edit events identifying the source file contents associated with a *Submission*, *Compilation*, and/or *TestResults* (one edit event per file).
 Because a specific version of a file can be part of multiple snapshots, an edit event can have multiple snapshot ids.
-If the assignment involves multiple files, then each edit event belonging to a specific snapshot should include the corresponding snapshot id as one of the values of its `snapids` field.
+If the activity involves multiple files, then each edit event belonging to a specific snapshot should include the corresponding snapshot id as one of the values of its `snapids` field.
 It is *strongly* recommended that the edit event or events in a snapshot be "fulltext" events, to avoid consumers having to reconstruct the full text of the file or files by applying a series of individual edits.
 Like edit ids, snapshot ids are guaranteed to be unique only within the work history file in which they appear.

 Edit events with types "insert" or "delete" specify the insertion or deletion of text in a file.
 The `start`  field indicates the position in the edited file at which the specified `text` should be inserted or deleted.